jhen0409/react-chrome-extension-boilerplate/README.md

 ## Example

-The example edited from [Redux](https://github.com/gaearon/redux) TodoMVC example.
+The example is edited from [Redux](https://github.com/gaearon/redux) TodoMVC example.

 #### Popup